Canadians struggling and in need ahead of the holiday season

-The Salvation Army calls on Canadians in Quebec to help raise $100,000 to meet their fundraising goal
+The Salvation Army calls on Canadians in the Maritimes to help raise $425,000 to meet their fundraising goal

-MONTREAL, Dec.
-20, 2022 /CNW/ - With Christmas around the corner, The Salvation Army warns of an alarming increase in need across Canada and within Quebec.
-According to recent research released by the organization, more than half of the people in Quebec polled said they had faced food security challenges in the past year, and close to an equal number of respondents expect to face such challenges in the next six months.
+HALIFAX, NS, Dec.
+20, 2022 /CNW/ - With Christmas around the corner, The Salvation Army warns of an alarming increase in need across Canada and within the Maritime provinces.
+According to recent research released by the organization, more than half of the people in the Maritime provinces polled said they had faced food security challenges in the past year, and close to an equal number of respondents expect to face such challenges in the next six months.

 The Salvation Army is also experiencing a worrying decrease in donations to their annual Christmas Kettle Campaign this year.
-With less than a week until Christmas, the organization is $100,000 behind on their campaign donation goal in Quebec.
+With less than a week until Christmas, the organization is $425,000 behind on their campaign donation goal in the Maritime provinces.

 "We're very worried.
-We have never seen a need this great while experiencing a lag in motivated donations," said Brigitte St-Germain, divisional secretary for public relations.
+We have never seen a need this great while experiencing a lag in motivated donations," said Lt.
+Gina Haggett, divisional secretary for public relations.
 "Many of those impacted are no longer the most vulnerable in society – they could be a friend, neighbour, or family member.
 People who have donated in past are now finding themselves needing our help this season."

 Donations from the Christmas Kettle Campaign go to support food hampers, help put toys and clothes under the trees of children in need at Christmas, and makeup a large percentage of the funds the organization needs to provide front-line support services to Canadians throughout the year.
 The services include food banks, children's breakfast programs, housing supports, substance-use recovery, and care for women and children fleeing domestic violence.